 Good results have been achieved in previous iterations of the improvement cycles, especially with regard to unplanned caesarean sections, complete ruptures and episiotomies.
-In the coming cycles, the Santeon hospitals will continue their efforts to improve on these topics and will examine which other indicators give rise to more in-depth analyses and possible improvement plans.
+In the coming cycles, the Santeon hospitals will continue their efforts to improve on these and other indicators.
 On top of that, Santeon will focus on three main themes in the near future: